metagov/gateway/README.md

 ![The life cycle of governance](https://github.com/thelastjosh/metagov-prototype/blob/master/Stages%20of%20governance.jpg "Life cycle of governance")

-Roughly, we are implementing the agreement engine, which doubles as a constitution-maker.
+Roughly, we are prototyping **the agreement engine**, which will be used to draft both (dumb and smart) contracts and constitutions.

 ## Development roadmap
 Use the roadmap to figure out what needs doing.
 Note that the roadmap is constantly evolving (after all, this is a research project!).
 The most update to date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).